Biography of

 staffer was charged with five

-felony counts of perjury for telling
+felony counts of perjury for

-a grand jury that he filled out his
+telling a grand jury that he

-leave slip from work before rather
+work before rather than after

-at the City of Chula Vista.
+City of Chula Vista.
 He pled

-guilty to lesser charges as part of
+guilty to lesser charges as

-a plea deal.
+part of a plea deal.

 The now-dormant unit ended its